-The undersigned hereby acknowledges receipt of (i) the Company's 2006 Annual Report to Shareholders, (ii) the Proxy Statement and (iii) the Notice of Annual Meeting dated May 1, 2007.
+The undersigned hereby acknowledges receipt of (i) the Company's 2007 Annual Report to Shareholders, (ii) the Proxy Statement and (iii) the Notice of Annual Meeting dated April 29, 2008.

-Date: , 2007
+Date: , 2008

-Please sign exactly as your name appears hereon.
-If stock is registered in more than one name, each holder should sign.
-When signing as an attorney, administrator, executor, guardian or trustee, please add your title as such.
-If executed by a corporation or partnership, the proxy should be signed in full corporate or partnership name by a duly authorized officer or partner as applicable.
-No postage is required if mailed within the United States.
+Please sign exactly as your name or names appear on this proxy.
+When shares are held jointly, each holder should sign.
+When signing as an executor, administrator, attorney, trustee or guardian, please give full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.